get-crypto/rub/README.md

 For an immediately usable, binary version of the Dash Core software, see https://www.dash.org/downloads/.

-Dash Core connects to the Dash peer-to-peer network to download and fully validate blocks and transactions.
+Rub Core connects to the Rub peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.

-Further information about Dash Core is available in the [doc folder](/doc).
+Further information about Rub Core is available in the [doc folder](/doc).

 What is Rub?
 -------------

 Rub is a digital currency that enables instant, private payments to anyone, anywhere in the world.
-Dash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Dash Core is the name of the open source software which enables the use of this currency.
+Rub uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Rub Core is the name of the open source software which enables the use of this currency.

-For more information read the original Dash whitepaper.
+For more information read the original Rub whitepaper.

 License
 -------